MichaelDataLocke/michaeldatalocke.github.io/README.txt

-These are the files for the portfolio webpage.
+These are the files for my portfolio webpage.